For information about infringements, including exemption requests, please visit Traffic infringements | Transport WA

 - Always ensure your seatbelt is properly adjusted and securely fastened.

-- The sash should be placed over the middle of the shoulder and diagonally across the chest.
+- The chest sash should be placed over the middle of the shoulder and diagonally across the chest.

 - The lap belt should sit snugly over the hips.